Invoke-IR/PowerForensics/README.md

 ## Cmdlets
 ### Boot Sector:
 ```
-Get-ForensicMasterBootRecord - parses the first sector of the hard drive and returns a MasterBootRecord object
+Get-ForensicMasterBootRecord - gets the MasterBootRecord from the first sector of the hard drive
-Get-ForensicGuidPartitionTable - parses the first sector of the hard drive and returns a GuidPartitionTable object
+Get-ForensicGuidPartitionTable - gets the GuidPartitionTable from the first sector of the hard drive
-Get-ForensicBootSector - parses the first sector of the hard drive and returns the appropriate boot sector (MBR or GPT)
+Get-ForensicBootSector - gets the appropriate boot sector (MBR or GPT) from the specified drive
-Get-ForensicPartitionTable - parses the first sector of the hard drive and returns the partition table
+Get-ForensicPartitionTable - gets the partition table for the specified drive
 ```

 ### New Technology File System (NTFS):
 ```
-Get-ForensicAttrDef - parses the $AttrDef file to return definitions of MFT Attributes
+Get-ForensicAttrDef - gets definitions of MFT Attributes (parses $AttrDef)
-Get-ForensicBitmap - parses the $Bitmap file to determine if a cluster is marked as in use
+Get-ForensicBitmap - determines if a cluster is marked as in use (parses $Bitmap)
-Get-ForensicFileRecord - returns Master File Table entries
+Get-ForensicFileRecord - gets Master File Table entries (parses $MFT)
-Get-ForensicFileRecordIndex - returns a file's MFT record index number
+Get-ForensicFileRecordIndex - gets a file's MFT record index number
-Get-ForensicUsnJrnl - parses the $UsnJrnl file's $J data attribute and returns USN Journal Entries
+Get-ForensicUsnJrnl - getss Usn Journal Entries (parses $UsnJrnl:$J)
-Get-ForensicUsnJrnlInformation - parses the $UsnJrnl file's $MAX data attribute and returns USN Journal Metadata
+Get-ForensicUsnJrnlInformation - getss UsnJrnl Metadata (parses $UsnJrnl:$Max)
-Get-ForensicVolumeBootRecord - parses the $Boot file located in the first sector of the volume and returns the VolumeBootRecord object
+Get-ForensicVolumeBootRecord - gets the VolumeBootRecord from the first sector of the volume (parses $Boot)
-Get-ForensicVolumeInformation - parses the $Volume file's $VOLUME_INFORMATION attribute and returns a VolumeInformation Object
+Get-ForensicVolumeInformation - gets the $Volume file's $VOLUME_INFORMATION attribute
-Get-ForensicVolumeName - parses the $Volume file's $VOLUME_NAME attribute and returns the VolumeName
+Get-ForensicVolumeName - gets the $Volume file's $VOLUME_NAME attribute
 Get-ForensicFileSlack -
 Get-ForensicMftSlack -
 Get-ForensicUnallocatedSpace -